i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/installation/first-web-access/first-web-access.md

 :::note

-Please be advised that for security reason we recommend to change the **admin** password
+Please note that we recommend changing the **Admin** password for security.

 :::